MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/manage-quoted-values-budget-limits-quote-line-sales.md

             </td>
             <td width="200" rowspan="2" valign="top">
                 <p>
-                    Per Rule #5, Q1 and Q2 are 2 quotes on the same opp, so they can both estimate for the same components of a project.
+                    Per Rule #5, Q1 and Q2 are two quotes on the same opportunity, so they can both estimate for the same components of a project.
                 </p>